Construction Updates

 • HPD Officers will be present on site to assist in traffic redirection.

-• No parking 24/7 on both sides of 15th Street between Madison Street and Grand Street.
+• No parking (24 hours, 7 days/week) signs will be placed on both sides of 15th Street between Madison Street and Grand Street.
+Trucks re-routed on truck detour route.

 • Academy Bus Services can access work area to enter/exit their parking lots.

-Adams Street between 15th and 16 Street
+Jefferson Street between 15th and 16th Street

-• Road closed during working hours.
+• Road closed during working hours of 8 a.m. to 6 p.m.

-Jefferson Street between 13th Street and 14th Street
+Jefferson Street between 13th Street and 15th Street

 • Road closed to traffic 24 hours, 7 days/week.

-13th Street between Jefferson and Madison
+13th Street between Jefferson and Madison`

-• No parking (24 hours, 7 days/week) along 13th Street between Jefferson Street and Madison Street (both sides of the street)
+• No parking (24 hours, 7 days/week) along 13th Street between Jefferson Street and Madison Street (both sides of the street).

-• Roadway open to traffic as this is the truck detour route
+• Roadway open to traffic as this is the truck detour route.

 Madison/Jefferson/Adams Street between 14th and 15th Street